SellvaSindhoori/M2-Embedded_Distance_Measuring_using_UltrasonicSensor/4_TestPlan and Output/Readme.md

 The second instruction defines that any logical change at the INT0/PIND2 Pin will cause the microcontroller.

 Thus microcontroller will be interrupted when logic goes from 0 to 1 or from 1 to 0.
+## When Echo Pin goes from low to high (0 to 1)

+We have previously defined a variable ‘i’ that had initial value 0.
+When the echo PIN goes high the controller is interrupted and the ISR is executed.
+The condition is checked with the ‘if’ statement and the microcontroller starts the counter and also sets the value of ‘i’ to 1.

+TCCR stands for TIMER COUNTER CONTROL REGITER.
+Setting its CS10 bit to 1 starts the timer with a prescaling of 1.
+The count value is stored in a register called TCNT.

+## When Echo pin goes form high to low (1 to 0)

+When the echo pin goes low, microcontroller is interrupted again and again the ISR is executed.
+This time value of ‘i’ is 1 (We had changed it from 0 to 1 when we had started the timer).

+The ‘if’ condition will be checked again.
+This time the timer will be stopped by setting TCCR to zero.The value that was counted will be saved in TCNT register.
+We will store that value in a previously defined variable ‘pulse’ and clear/ reset the value of TCNT.